 This may play a role in why they are so docile.
 It is not in their best interest to be overly aggressive as most chickens outweigh them by a good amount.

 Polish chickens are not cold hardy at all.
 This breed does much better in warmer climates than they do in colder areas.
 If you happen to live in a cold area you will want to make sure that they have a warm shelter.
+And that you know how to keep your chickens warm in the winter.

 What Is Their Purpose?